-Remove 4 matches to leave 4 equal triangles with no loose matchstick not as a part of any triangle.
+Remove 4 matches to leave 4 equal triangles with every matchstick as a part of a triangle.

 Time to solve 15 minutes.